myned/modufur/README.md

     ```
     poetry run python black .
     ```
-4. [Commit](https://github.com/git-guides/git-commit) them to the fork
+4. [Commit](https://github.com/git-guides/git-commit) the changes to the fork
 5. Create a [pull request](https://docs.github.com/en/pull-requests/collaborating-with-pull-requests/proposing-changes-to-your-work-with-pull-requests/creating-a-pull-request) from the fork
 ## FAQ
 ### What happened to the public bot?